prestonmoody/kubernetes-twoge/README.md

     limits.cpu: "2"
     limits.memory: 2Gi
 ```
-I then went into my EC2 instance and brought all of my yml files with me
+I then went into my EC2 instance and brought all of my yml files with me.

-I made a new directory separate from where my config file for the ELK stack lived to keeps commands simple
+I made a new directory separate from where my config file for the ELK stack lived to keeps commands simple.

 Next I changed my namespace for the elk stack to my own
 ```
 kubectl config set-context --current --namespace=preston
 ```
 I then ran all of the same commands while only changing my app service file type to LoadBalancer and deleting the NodePort since we will no longer need it.
 ```